treknuts/astro-blog/src/pages/posts/color-theme.md

 tags: ["JavaScript", "HTML", "CSS", "Web Design"]
 ---

-## Fine...
-I'll let the user choose the theme!
+## Fine!
+I'll let the user choose...

-Honestly, I think light themes should be illegal.
+Personally, I think light themes should be illegal.
 I really enjoy some, but it's diffucult for me ***personally*** to use a website or app that only has a light theme.
 Since I'm only one person with an opinion, let's let whomever visits my site/app decide whether they want to use the light or dark mode.

-## Define Your Theme
+## Define your theme

 Modern CSS let's us define variables.
-In this scenario I'm only defining colors as variables, but you can do so much more.
+In this scenario, I'm only defining colors as variables, but you can use them for anything you want.
 You can define gradients, borders, spacing, and much more with CSS variables.
 For the very site you're on, here are is the theme for light and dark modes.

 ```css
 /* Light theme colors */